sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 	->->-> Send email to gdsjaar@sandia.gov for zellij support.<-<-<-
 ```
 The only required option is `-lattice` followed by the name of the file containing the lattice description.
 The other options are used to specify compression of the output file; the format of the output file; or to request additional debug output.

+If the `-output <filename>` option is not specified, then the output mesh will be named `zellij-out.e`.

 ## Lattice Description File Format
 The format of the lattice description file is fairly simple, but is also very rigid.
 There are two sections of the file -- the _unit cell_ dictionary and the _lattice_ definition.